Logic Recipe

 | Name | Unique identifier for the recipe |

-| Project | The FlowOn Project this recipe belongs to |
+| Project | The Flowon Project this recipe belongs to |

-| Entity | The Dynamics 365 entity this recipe responds to (Account, Contact, Opportunity, custom entities, etc.) |
+| Entity | The Dataverse entity this recipe responds to (Account, Contact, Opportunity, custom entities, etc.) |

 | Create | Logic to execute when a record is created |